 - Out-work everyone.
 Proverbs 10:4 says, “lazy hands make a man poor, but diligent hands bring wealth.”
 The world is full of lazy sellers, and if you chose sales because you thought it would be easy, then you have made a huge mistake.
 This profession is full of ambiguity…there doesn’t seem to be a handbook that tells you what to do, when to do it, and how.
 Work ethic is the one common attribute I see in all sellers who have big earnings.

-- It will take time: Proverbs 13:11 says, “riches gotten quickly will dwindle, but those who acquire them gradually become wealthy.”
+- Think marathon, not sprint: Proverbs 13:11 says, “riches gotten quickly will dwindle, but those who acquire them gradually become wealthy.”
 Software sales is a highly paid profession…full of a few ups, but full of many more downs.
 Time in the market beats timing in the market.
 Stay at it, and over time you’ll accumulate a few big W-2s.

 - Lose your pride: Ecclesiastes 5:19 says, “every man also to whom God hath given riches and wealth, and hath given him power to eat thereof, and to take his portion, and to rejoice in his labour; this is the gift of God.”
 I’ve had several big years and one thing is certain: much of the success in those years I can’t really track to logic!
 All good things come from above, and once you realize that, it’s very humbling.
 It’s God who blesses you, so lose the pride and be thankful when He hands you a big W-2 you didn’t deserve!